webpack-contrib/webpack-canary/README.md

 If Webpack is the tool user, it will most likely define the latest webpack version and a list of dependencies and their versions.

+### npm ignore

+If you have npm ignore defined, it will most likely skip the download of tests and examples.
+Therefore, you may need to use tarballs for dependencies instead of regular npm versions: `https://github.com/webpack/webpack-dev-server/archive/v2.3.0.tar.gz` instead of `webpack-dev-server@2.3.0`.
+Keep in mind that the `2.3.0` version in the url is defined with the git tag, not with the npm release!

 ### CLI Interface

 To run a specific dependency version against a specific version of webpack, use the canary CLI interface